bluebrown/kobold/README.md

 ### ConFix

-TODO: fix this program.
-It is currently broken.

 The `confix` command can be used to migrate from the v1 to the v2 config format.
 I tries to conver the config on a best effort basis, but careful review is required.
 Some features previously supported, are not supported anymore.
 For